Macroeconomic Datasets & Financial Data Repository

 Yield Curve Inversion History (2s10s Spread)

-US Real Interest Rates History (1962–Present)
+US Real Interest Rates History (1962–present)

-770 monthly observations — from +9.4% (Volcker) to −6.4% (2022 inflation shock).
-Five monetary regime classifications, reproducible code, and embeddable charts.
+770 monthly observations — from +9.4% (Volcker) to −6.4% (2022 shock).
+Five monetary regime classifications.

-The Fed’s Track Record: 70 Years of Rate Decisions — What It Got Right, What It Got Wrong
+The Fed’s Track Record: 70 Years of Rate Decisions

 US 10-Year Treasury Yield (DGS10)